- What is “OKVD”?

 - We’d love to have you as an official!
 Our officials are a huge part of our league, and some of them even travel around the country officiating at high-level tournaments, representing the best of OKVD.
 Others simply find the once-a-week officiating commitment here at home exhilarating and fulfilling.
 No officiating experience required – we will teach you whatever position you are interested in!
 We have both skating and non-skating officials.
 You can email Officiating for more information.

 If officiating isn’t up your alley, consider working with us as an announcer, medic, sponsor, or even just a superfan.
 Contact Us for general ways to get involved.
-Or, if you are interested in sponsoring our wonderful organization, please email Sponsorship.

 No matter how you choose to support our league, we’d love to have you!